nnapolitx/landingpage/README.md

 - dock.jpg - photo by Heszter on Pixabay.com
 - faucet.jpg - Photo by Image by Shutterbug75 from Pixabay.com
 - airial.jpg - Photo by Magic K from Pexels.com
+- van.jpg - Photo by dendoktoor on Pixabay.com